AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 select `100 ms` to `300 ms` or by using `cursors` that also returns a range specification.
 In case `cursors()` is used but there are no cursors on the graph, the full x-range is used.
 A numerical range applies to all sweeps.

-Instead of a numerical range also the short name of an epoch can be given.
-Then the range is determined from the epoch information of each sweep/channel data iterates over.
+Instead of a numerical range also the short names of epochs can be given including wildcard expressions.
+Then the range is determined from the epoch information of each sweep/channel/epoch data iterates over.
 If a specified epoch does not exist in a sweep that sweep data is not included in the sweep data returned.
+If the same epoch is resolved multiple times from wildcard expressions or multiple epoch names then it is included only once per sweep.

 selectData is retrieved through the `select` operation.
 It selects for which sweeps and channels sweep data is returned.
 `select` also allows to choose currently displayed sweeps or all existing sweeps as data source.